patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * Reading and writing shared weights to a database was bad (errors, very slow)
 * * Instead, they stored weights in a file, which was much faster.
 * * Added Max Pooling
-* * I asked about early stopping and current state of weight sharing

 ## Week 16, Dec 6th